 In the short time since the Amazon Web Services certification program launched in 2013, AWS certified pros already rank among the highest paid IT certification holders.
-According to the latest salary survey from Global Knowledge, the average wage for AWS certified individuals is $113,932.
+According to a recent salary survey from Global Knowledge, the average wage for AWS certified individuals is $129,868.

 Here is a breakdown of average salary by AWS certificate (U.S. and Canada only):

-Source: 2017 IT Skills & Salary Report by Global Knowledge
+Source: 2019 IT Skills & Salary Survey by Global Knowledge

 To keep your AWS credentials current, recertification is required every two years.
 This is a brief period compared to many other certifications - even in the fast-paced world of tech – as Amazon is constantly adding features and services to AWS to stay ahead of the rapidly evolving cloud market.
 AWS recertification consists of either advancing to the next level of your AWS certificate, i.e., Associate to Professional, or taking a recertification exam for your current credential at a reduced cost.